Primary Intervention Objectives:

 Core messages of the 2020 Campaign are:

-- Show them the way: eat five a day
+- Show them the way: eat fruits and veggies every day

 - Show them the way: go out and play